elastic/golang-crossbuild/README.md

 ## Docker images dependencies

 The Docker images depends on each other, so there is an order to build them.
-The are two Docker images that are parent of all the other images, the `fpm` and the `go/llvm-apple`.
+The Docker image that is parent of all the other images is the `fpm`.
-Anytime a new Debian version is released, the `fpm` and `go/llvm-apple` image needs to be updated to use the new Debian version.
+Anytime a new Debian version is released, the `fpm` image needs to be updated to use the new Debian version.
 The following diagram shows the dependencies between the Docker images.

 ```mermaid